Improve your security in just 5 minutes! Set up two-factor authentication

 Now the two-step verification process is enabled.
 It's super easy

-Scroll down a little and click "Settings" under "Authentication System App."
+Scroll down the screen a little and tap "Settings" under "Authenticator app".

-A code will be sent from Google to the mobile phone number you entered above.
+Google will send a code to the mobile number you entered above.

 Then, click "Settings" in the "Authentication System App" again and enter the type of smartphone you are using

-After launching the app, tap the "+" button in the top right corner of the screen, then tap "Scan barcode" at the bottom of the screen.
+After launching, tap the "+" button in the upper right corner of the app screen, then tap "Scan barcode" displayed at the bottom of the screen.
 Scan

-the QR code shown on the screen below.
+the QR code displayed on the screen below.

 After that, "google" will be added to the app and a 6-digit code will be displayed.